Feed on

 “Coming Together is the Beginning; Keeping Together is Progress; Working Together is Success” ~ Henry Ford

-Fueling Strategy: Please “KEEP YOUR TANKS TOPPED” today/tonight, Wednesday prices will go UP 2.5 cents ~ Be Safe
+July 18th Fueling Strategy: Please “KEEP YOUR TANKS TOPPED TODAY/TONIGHT, Friday prices will go UP 3 Cents ~ Be Safe Today

 NEWS

-Crude prices have underlying support from the Israel-Hamas war and concern that all-out war might spread to Lebanon.
-Hezbollah and Israel have traded fire almost daily since the Israel-Hamas war erupted on October 7.
-Also, the US and UK have engaged in airstrikes against Houthi rebels in Yemen in retaliation for Houthi attacks on commercial shipping in the Red Sea.
-Attacks on commercial shipping in the Red Sea by Iran-backed Houthi rebels have forced shippers to divert shipments around the southern tip of Africa instead of going through the Red Sea, disrupting global crude oil supplies.
+Crude oil prices have underlying support from the Hamas-Israel conflict.
+Israel’s military continues to conduct operations in Gaza, and there is the continued risk that the war might spread to Hezbollah in Lebanon or even to a direct conflict with Iran.
+Meanwhile, ongoing attacks on commercial shipping in the Red Sea by Iran-backed Houthi rebels have forced shippers to divert shipments around the southern tip of Africa instead of going through the Red Sea, disrupting global crude oil supplies.

-An increase in crude in floating storage is bearish for prices.
-Monday’s weekly data from Vortexa showed that the amount of crude oil held worldwide on tankers that have been stationary for at least a week rose +0.1% w/w to 74.72 million bbl as of March 22.
-The consensus is that Wednesday’s weekly EIA crude inventories will fall by -1.0 million bbl, and EIA gasoline supplies will fall by -1.7 million bbl.
-Last Wednesday’s EIA report showed that (1) US crude oil inventories as of March 15 were -2.8% below the seasonal 5-year average, (2) gasoline inventories were -2.4% below the seasonal 5-year average, and (3) distillate inventories were -5.0% below the 5-year seasonal average.
-US crude oil production in the week ending March 15 was unchanged w/w at 13.1 million bpd, below the recent record high of 13.3 million bpd.
+Wednesday’s EIA report showed that (1) US crude oil inventories as of July 12 were -4.7% below the seasonal 5-year average, (2) gasoline inventories were +0.03% above the seasonal 5-year average, and (3) distillate inventories were -6.7% below the 5-year seasonal average.
+US crude oil production in the week ending July 12 was unchanged w/w and matched a record high of 13.3 million bpd.

-Baker Hughes reported last Friday that active US oil rigs in the week ended March 22 fell by -1 rig to 509 rigs, moderately above the 2-year low of 494 rigs posted on November 10.
-The number of US oil rigs has fallen over the past year from the 3-3/4 year high of 627 rigs posted in December 2022.
+Baker Hughes reported last Friday that active US oil rigs in the week ending July 12 fell -1 rig to a 2-1/2 year low of 478 rigs.
+The number of US oil rigs has fallen over the past year from the 4-year high of 627 rigs posted in December 2022.

 Have a Great Day!